-The Guardian Ethos 16 is a breath of fresh air for parents looking to buy a great bike for their young one, all while keeping overall cost at a minimum.
+The Guardian 16 is a breath of fresh air for parents looking to buy a great bike for their young one, all while keeping overall cost at a minimum.

 Often a difficult dilemma faces parents: pay a bunch for a high-quality bike or pay a little for a low quality and heavy bike.
 Luckily, Guardian Bikes lets you have the best of both worlds.

-With the Ethos 16 inch, you get a remarkably great bike at a price that won’t break the bank.
+With the Guardian 16 inch, you get a remarkably great bike at a price that won’t break the bank.
 With the Sure Stop Brake Technology, lightweight/compact design, and quality components, I’d recommend logging onto their website and clicking “add to cart” as soon as you can.
 You won’t be disappointed.